electron/electron/docs/styleguide.md

 * No nesting lists more than 2 levels (due to the markdown renderer).
 * All `js` and `javascript` code blocks are linted with [standard-markdown](https://www.npmjs.com/package/standard-markdown).
+* For unordered lists, use asterisks instead of dashes

 ## Picking words